PaulsBecks/OracleFactory/Readme.md

 ## Interface documentation

-You can find more information about the interfaces by starting the oracle factory locally and visiting http://localhost:8080/swagger/index.html
+You can find more information about the interfaces by starting the oracle factory locally and visiting http://localhost:8080/swagger/index.html or you can visit https://oracles.work/api/swagger/index.html.

 To update the swagger documentation run